What Are Your Options When You Own Part of an Inherited Home or Divorced Home?

 Simple Sale helps handle these events every day.
 We can help point you in the right direction on an appropriate course of action.
 We always recommend you discuss these events with your attorney; typically, the more communication between parties that are involved, the better the situation will turn out.
 It is much easier and less expensive to sit down and discuss problems directly than using attorneys, courts, judges, etc.

 Give Simple Sale a call or contact us using our form to begin a discussion on how to figure out the situation.
-Inheritance, Probate, and Divorce issues in real estate are topics that we deal with and figure out the best solution.
+Inheritance, Probate, and Divorce issues in real estate are topics that we deal with, and we can help you figure out the best solution.

 Simple Sale will work to buy your property quickly if all parties decide that is what is needed.